What if I have skills in a prerequisite topic but haven’t taken the prerequisite UNC course? Can I still apply?

 If I’m an undergraduate at UNC, can courses for the certificate in Applied Data Science count toward my major/minor?

 The certificate program allows for course overlap between the certificate’s requirements and those of the student’s undergraduate major or minor.
 However, students should check with their major/minor advisors to determine if their degree programs also allow this form of “double counting.”

 Who will mentor/supervise my practicum project?

-- The day-to-day project work will be overseen and guided by a project organization supervisor.
+Your practicum will be advised by a faculty mentor.
+The day-to-day project work will be overseen and guided by a project organization supervisor.

 Will the practicum count towards UNC’s Experiential Education requirement?